-Students are required to maintain a minimum 80 percent cumulative grade point average for all courses to include any electives.
 Students will remediate any assignment where they fail to achieve the minimum 80 percent.
 The remediation of a student who fails a particular subject area is the responsibility of the FACAD.
 The FACAD ensures that appropriate remedial instruction, direction, and guidance are provided.
 Remediation is to ensure student comprehension; initial grade remains unchanged.